Capital Bra: 2015–2017: First three albums

 Balovatsky, at this time known as Capital, announced his first release Kuku Bra on 1 December 2015, through the single "Bra macht die Uzi".
 Three more singles have been released, including "Kuku Habibi", "Fluchtwagen glänzen" and "Kreide", all three alongside German rapper King Khalil.
 None of them entered the charts however and the album was released on 29 January 2016 through Baba City, Chapter One and distributed through Universal.
 The album debuted at No. 32 on the German album chart on issue dated 19 February 2016. and No. 61 on the Austrian album charts.

 His second studio album was announced less than a year later in November 2016.
 The first single of the album, "Ala Ba Ba" featuring Ufo361 was released in mid December 2016.
 The second single "Es geht ums Geschäft", released in January 2017 and became his first song to enter the German single charts, reaching number 76.
-The following two singles "Geld machen" and "Die Echten" didn't enter the charts.
+The following two singles "Geld machen" and "Die Echten" did not enter the charts.
 Makarov Komplex was released on 3 February 2017, through Auf!Keinen!Fall!, Chapter One and Team Kuku.
 The album debuted within the top five in German-speaking Europe.
 It reached the top of the charts on the Austrian album charts and the German hip-hop album charts.

 Three months later, he released his unannounced second EP Ibrakadabra.
 It included five tracks, all produced by Saven Musiq and written by Balovatsky.
 Commercially, the EP charted at No. 77 in Switzerland.
 Balovatsky announced his third studio album Blyat on 16 June 2017, through Facebook.
 The album was supported by six singles, including "Nur noch Gucci" and "Olé olé", which became his first singles to be certified gold by the Bundesverband Musikindustrie in early 2018.
 The album was released on 29 September 2017, through Team Kuku and Auf!Keinen!Fall!.
 The album debuted within the top five in German-speaking Europe.
 It spent 50 weeks on the German, 25 on the Austrian and five on the Swiss album charts.
 In February and March 2018, he went on a 16-date German-speaking Europe tour, alongside King Khalil.